+A question that we often get asked is, are there any neighborhoods or developments in Fort Myers that promote a car-free existence?
 While Fort Myers will never be confused with the car-free urban lifestyle opportunities in major cities like New York, Chicago and Washington, DC, we do have some developments that are highly walkable on a daily basis.
 Here are our picks for most walkable Fort Myers area developments:

 - Earnhardt Condos - Downtown Fort Myers loft-style condos